l-zeuch/lzeuch.de/content/posts/enlightenment-curse-or-blessing.md

 title: "Enlightenment -- Curse, or Blessing?"
 Date: 2022-10-08
 type: post
+description: "An essay about humankind, responsibility, and knowledge."
+tags: ["philosophy", "essay"]
 ---

 The newspaper you are reading, the pencil you use to fill in a Sudoku box, the battery, that makes your wristwatch tick at this very moment -- these are all the achievements of the Age of Enlightenment.

-The Enlightenment was not just some historical epoch that no longer touches us, but still leaves its its traces everywhere.
+The Enlightenment was not just some historical epoch that no longer touches us, but still leaves its traces everywhere.
 Medical discoveries, electrical appliances and the social-democratic social system all stem from it.

 For Enlightenment is not a fixed period that simply ends after a certain time.
 Since the beginning of the Enlightenment in 1720, it has been an ongoing process.